Bushra Qayyum: National

-At the 57th National Badminton Championship held in Lahore, Pakistan, Qayyum reached the semi-finals in the singles before losing to teammate, Ghazala Siddique in 2 sets (21-23, 6-21).
+At the 57th National Badminton Championship held in Lahore, Pakistan, Qayyum reached the semi-finals in the singles before losing to teammate, Ghazala Siddique in 2 sets (21–23, 6-21).
 In the team event, she helped WAPDA take the title 3–0 against SNGPL, by winning the second single against Aqsa Zikriya by 21–16, 21-13 21–13, 21–15.

 International

-Qayyum was part of the six-member women's team which competed at the 2019 South Asian Games held in Kathmandu, Nepal.
+Qayyum was part of the six-member Pakistani women's team which competed at the 2019 South Asian Games held in Kathmandu, Nepal.

 Ranking

 Qayyum's current international ranking is 508 in singles and 366 in doubles.